-Please take advantage of the options to prepay your student's meal accounts.
-Prepaid meal accounts help the lunch lines go faster and gives students more time to eat, relax, and play.
-It also gives you the peace of mind of not having to worry about looking for lunch money every day or worry that it might get lost, stolen or used for other things other than lunch.
-Due to current situations, accounts will be required for elementary students that are not buying lunch but would like to buy a snack.
+Please take advantage of the options to prepay your student's accounts.
+Prepaid accounts help the lines go faster and gives students more time to eat, relax, and play.
+It also gives you the peace of mind of not having to worry about looking for snack money every day or worry that it might get lost, stolen or used for things other than snacks.
+Due to current Covid restrictions, accounts are highly recommended for elementary students that would like to buy a snack.

 We are excited to announce that as part of the Heartland School Solutions team, NUTRIKIDS® POS will now provide online payment capabilities for school meals through our mySchoolBucks™ website (www.mySchoolBucks.com).
 You will need your child's student ID# to verify your student's lunch account.
-All Student's Nutrikids balances will remain on the account and will be available for your child to use in September 2020-2021.
+All Student's Nutrikids balances remain on the accounts and are available for your child to use throughout their entire stay at the district.
 Contact the school lunch office at 631-262-6647 or Fax # 631-262-6642, if you have any questions.

-The convenience fee for cafeteria account deposits is $2.49, which will cover all deposits made within a single transaction.
+There is a convenience fee for cafeteria account deposits and will cover all deposits made within a single transaction.

 District staff members and parents with an existing MyKids online account will be able to access their new mySchoolBucks account with the same login information.
 They will not be required to re-register on the mySchoolBucks site.
 An email will be automatically sent by the system to each of the parents explaining how to use the system and some of the benefits once their mySchoolBucks account has been created.